learn-co-curriculum/phase-0-wsl2-env-introduction/README.md

 1. Click on the "Start" menu search bar
 2. Type "File Explorer" and open the application
-3. Find and open the "OneDrive" folder located on the left-hand side in your "File Explorer"
+3. Find and open the "Desktop" folder located on the left-hand side in your "File Explorer"

 ### View Your Desktop in the "Command Prompt" Shell

 The "Command Prompt" application is the terminal that will allow us to interface with our computer through a shell.
-This action item is to primarily get you comfortable running commands in _any_ shell so that you can work through the environment setup on your own.
+This action item is primarily to get you comfortable running commands in _any_ shell so that you can work through the environment setup on your own.